Bulat-Ziganshin/NeASM/README.md

 ZMM_register result    # result will be placed into ZMM register
 ```

-Directive names are case-insensitive, and you can use single or plural form ("register" or "registers").
+Directive names are case-insensitive, and you can use single or plural forms ("register" or "registers").
 One directive can declare multiple variables, comma-separated.

 Now, I'm ready to provide [code sample][var-alloc.neasm]: